msfmsf777/karaoke-helper-v3/README.md

 ### UI updates

-- `歌曲庫` view has an **新增歌曲** dialog: file picker (mp3/wav via Electron), type selector (原唱/伴奏), required title + optional artist.
+- `???` view has an **????** dialog: file picker (mp3/wav via Electron), type selector (??/??), required title + optional artist.
-- Library table columns: song title / artist / 類型 / 音檔狀態 / 歌詞狀態.
+- Library table columns: song title / artist / ?? / ???? / ????.
 - Clicking a row resolves the stored file path, loads it into `AudioEngine`, and updates the footer.
 Playback controls continue to work as before.
 - On restart, `meta.json` files reload and the list persists.